 Goal 8: World & Economic Growth

 The promotion of sustained, inclusive and sustainable economic growth is also possible through the use of ICTs as the global economy is becoming more and more digital.
 Therefore, economic growth could be obtained thanks to ICTs and digital skills are essential to be part of the new digital economy as shown by different international reports on economic reports or on Skills & jobs for the new era.
-We are all aware of this new reality and supporting different programs & initiatives, such as the Grand Coalition for Digital Jobs in Europe or Think Big by Telefónica for young people or thespecific digital classrooms in Latin America to avoid a digital gap and provide the sufficient digital knowledge to grab the possibilities offered by technologies and contribute to the new digital economy, increasing local welfare an economic growth locally.
+We are all aware of this new reality and supporting different programs & initiatives, such as the Grand Coalition for Digital Jobs in Europe or Think Big by Telefónica for young people or thespecific digital classrooms in Latin America to avoid a digital gap and provide the sufficient digital knowledge to grab the possibilities offered by technologies and contribute to the new digital economy, increasing local welfare and economic growth locally

 Goal 9: Infrastructure, Industrialization & Innovation